This post is presented by the IPR Organizational Communication Research Center.

 The fact that so many organizations monetarily reward employees for engaging in referral practices highlights that our society perceives that this is a fair mechanism to demonstrate appreciation for the employee’s contribution to the organization.
 Do we feel the same way about monetarily rewarding employees for interacting and sharing organizational content on social media?
 A number of organizations are currently engaging in these practices, and are offering swag, extra cash, discounts, free services, and several other prizes to employees who engage in these advocacy behaviors.
 Is this behavior ethical?
 What impact does it have on the authenticity or the perceived authenticity of the behavior?

 As I mentioned previously, this blog was not written with the intention of providing answers.
 However, I will say the following: Organizations need to ask themselves if their actions are intrinsically motivating employees to engage in the desired advocacy behavior or simply motivating them to get the reward?
 Additionally, organizations need to remind themselves that the main reason behind the power of employee advocacy is trust.
 We trust our friends.
 We trust our family.
 If we believe that the main motivating factor behind their recommendations or positive comments about their organizations are rooted on the desire to receive a reward, we may not be as trusting anymore.
 Hence, it is important to never lose sight of the fact that employee advocacy needs to be authentic, genuine, and reflect the employees’ true opinions of their organizations.

-Patrick Thelen is a Ph.D. candidate at the University of Florida and a research editor for the Institute for Public Relations’ Organizational Communication Research Center.
-Follow him on Twitter @patrick_thelen
+Patrick Thelen received his Ph.D. from the University of Florida and is a research editor for the IPR Organizational Communication Research Center.
+Follow him on Twitter @patrick_thelen.